Suicide

 Essex County Council

-Concerns summary Adult Safeguarding (ASC) failed to act on urgent referrals due to "human error" and inappropriate managerial downgrading of priority cases.
+Concerns summary (AI summary) Adult Safeguarding (ASC) failed to act on urgent referrals due to "human error" and inappropriate managerial downgrading of priority cases.
 ASC lacks robust oversight and auditing to prevent such systemic failures, risking future harm.

 Jonathan Hamer